- Distance from Atlanta: 250 miles

 How to Get There

-By Car: Take I-75 south from Atlanta about 80 miles to Macon, then get on I-16 east toward Savannah.
-Depending on rush hour traffic out of Atlanta, the approximately 248-mile trip should take about three hours and thirty-five minutes.
+By Car: Take I-75 South from Atlanta about eighty miles to Macon, then get on I-16 East toward Savannah.
+Depending on rush hour traffic out of Atlanta, the approximately 248-mile trip should take about three and a half hours.